nearform/react-pwa/README.md

 #### src/client

-The `client` folder contains images, styles and JavaScript for the React client.
+The `client` folder contains static images, styles and JavaScript for the React client.
 Styling is handled using Sass and there are some icons in the `images` folder.

 The `js` folder contains two files, `sw.js` that sets up a [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) and `app-shell.js` that renders the React app.

 The service worker is used to cache API responses so that should the internet connection be disrupted, any previously requested data will be served locally.

 The `app-shell.js` file renders the "App Shell" component, which houses the route information and any local data, passing it along to child components for display.

 These child components live in the `app` folder.

 #### src/app

 The main part of the React app is in this folder, including `components` (the navigation and stories list), `containers` (components that handle fetching data and passing it through components), redux actions and reducers, and more.

-...
-Todo: More detail on the data fetching, when it goes to the API vs local etc...
+##### Pages

+Within the context of the app, each page is represented by it's own `pages/[page]` file.
+This helps in debugging, in terms of isolating issues that might be happening within one section of the site, and can be useful when defining rules for [code splitting](https://reactjs.org/docs/code-splitting.html).

+##### PageLoader.js

+Within the app's `containers` most of the data fetching and handling occurs within `PageLoader`.

+Redux is not required, but is used to make API data available throughout the application.
+Your app may use an alternative approach.
+In this case, the `_fetchData` method makes use of [React router's `matchRoutes` API](https://github.com/ReactTraining/react-router/blob/master/packages/react-router-config/README.md).

+The routes are defined within `app/routes` as a series of objects for each route.
+When this is passed to the router, it checks this against the current URL path and uses the `fetcher` method within the object as the means of fetching the data.

+This `fetcher` method can be whatever you need it to be, as long as it returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+For example, this would work (though returns only an empty object for the page data):

+    fetcher: () => Promise.resolve({ data: {} })

+This `fetcher` method is used within the Redux action `fetchPageData` (found in `src/app/store/actions/page-loader`).
+This method resolves the `route.fetcher` promise and then returns a second action, `updatePageData` that updates the data available within the components.

+The `connect` method from `React-redux` is then used to connect this data to the view so that when the data updates, the view re-renders with the updated data.

+This process runs either server-side or on the client-side.

 ## FAQs

-...

-## App Shell (React)
+* What do people stuggle with when setting their app up as a polymorphic single page application eh?

+... do to do to do ...

 ## Reporting issues